Looking to launch a new supply chain job search? Don’t know where to start? Feeling lost, overwhelmed and unsure?

 Establish an Action Plan

 One of the main goals of your template should be establishing an action plan for daily, weekly and monthly job search activities.
 Write down the tasks you wish to complete in your effort to meet your goal of landing a new job.
-These should include action items such as attending a certain amount of supply chain networking events per month, connecting with X amount of new contacts on LinkedIn per week, applying to Y amount of jobs per day, or taking colleagues from your supply chain network out for coffee or lunch Z times per month.
+These should include action items such as attending a certain amount of supply chain networking events per month, connecting with X amount of new contacts on LinkedIn per week, applying to Y amount of jobs per day, working on improving top skills employers look for, or taking colleagues from your supply chain network out for coffee or lunch Z times per month.

 In order to bring this plan to life, use whatever organizational system works best for you.
 If you like to create calendar events in Outlook, add these activities to your Outlook calendar and set them up on a recurring basis.
 If you prefer to maintain a to-do list on a sheet of paper, write them out and keep them close to your workspace.
 Be sure to prioritize from most to least important.